jesschoe/beewordly/README.md

 ```

 ## Change Log
 Changed the nav to links in the header instead of separate buttons for a cleaner layout.
+Have the search return both definition and synonyms on one card instead of separate search functions.